andresbeltran98/Student_Organizational_System/README.md

 # Student Organizational System

 This is the source code for the Student Organizational System, a project by Thomas Patton and Andres Beltran for EECS 393.
 The goal of the project is to create a system for students in a university to meet for classes.
+We found that students at university often did not have the proper resources to easily meet with classmates.
+As a result, we built a website with Python and Django to facilitate this.
+Registered users have the ability to create meetings for classes and quickly share them with their friends.
+For a more in-depth look at the purpose of this project, see the Software Requirements Specification document and the Design Document.

 ## Getting Started